 A long day as we drop down to the Modi Khola River which we follow all the way back to Birethanthi.
 From here we pick up transport for the short drive to Pokhara, arriving late afternoon.

 We catch a flight to Kathmandu.
-The rest of the day is free for sightseeing and shopping.
-(Very occasionally we are unable to fly, in which case we return to Kathmandu by road, arriving in the early evening).
+The rest of the day is free for sightseeing and shopping. (for those who choose not to fly, or if we are unable to fly, we return to Kathmandu by road, arriving in the early evening).